 Uncovering the Cover Up

-Every time Allen (Paul Popowich), a US Navy Petty Officer, shipped out his family missed him but this time is different as whilst on shore leave in Japan he is brutally beaten to death.
-The news devastates his mother Dorothy (Bonnie Bedelia) which is made worse when she learns from a reporter that Allen was gay and believes that his death was down to a couple of homophobic crew mates.
-Having to not only deal with her son's death but also her own prejudices Dorothy and the reporter join forces to get to the truth of what really happened even if the Navy are refusing to be helpful and are trying to cover things up in house.
+Every time Allen (Paul Popowich - Fatal Trust), a US Navy Petty Officer, shipped out his family missed him but this time is different as whilst on shore leave in Japan he is brutally beaten to death.
+The news devastates his mother, Dorothy (Bonnie Bedelia - Her Costly Affair), which is made worse when she learns from a reporter that Allen was homosexual and he believes that his death was a hate crime down to a couple of homophobic crew mates.
+Having to not only deal with her son's death but also her own prejudices Dorothy and the reporter join forces to seek out the truth of what really happened even if the Navy are refusing to be helpful and are trying to cover things up.

-On paper "Any Mother's Son" sounds like another one of those movies based on a true story which wants to hit home the ugliness of homophobia and how some young men have lost their lives because of their sexual orientation.
-Just reading the synopsis it made me think of a couple of other made for TV movies where a mother not only has to deal with a child's death but also their own issues when it comes to the revelation that they were homosexual.
+On paper "Any Mother's Son" sounds like another one of those movies based on a true story which wants to hit home the ugliness of homophobia and how some young men have lost their lives because of hate crimes due to their sexual orientation.
+Just reading the synopsis it made me think of a couple of other made for TV movies where a mother not only has to deal with a child's death but also their own issues when it comes to learning that their son was homosexual.
 And in truth part of "Any Mother's Son" is about this, the pain which Dorothy goes through after the murder of her son whilst on shore leave in Japan and her conflicted feelings.

-What this all boils down to is that "Any Mother's Son" is both an interesting and entertaining made for TV movie based on actual events.
-But whilst it is good it feels restrained, toned to not offend an audience with too much grit or drama.
+What this all boils down to is that "Any Mother's Son" is both an interesting and entertaining made for TV movie based on a true story.
+But whilst it is good it feels restrained, toned down to not offend an audience with too much grit, drama and realism.